-The California State University (CSU) and the University of California (UC) have established a uniform minimum set of courses required for freshman admission.
-The UC has created a Doorways (Outside Source) site that provides complete information about the high school courses approved for university admission.
-In addition to the required courses, California public universities have other freshman admission requirements (Outside Source).
+that provide complete information about the high school courses approved for admission to the university.
+In addition to the required courses, California public universities have other requirements

 Four years of approved courses |